 If you want to learn more about this project, follow the Pengins for Everyone Facebook page.
 We share photos and videos of our crew hard at work trying to fulfill some of the 21,000 total requests on hand.

-She’s also been playing more basketball outside lately, including a couple of rounds with Dan as well as one day when she and I went out and shot around in the rain, then came up to sit on our new porch rockers once it started storming in earnest.
+She’s also been playing more basketball outside lately, including a couple of rounds with Kaitlyn as well as one day when she and I went out and shot around in the rain, then came up to sit on our new porch rockers once it started storming in earnest.
 That was pretty awesome!

 Unschooling places, projects and odds and ends

 Guitar lessons: Ashar continues to take weekly guitar lessons from the amazing Rod Goelz, also at Weary Arts.
 He’s amazing!

 My best friend’s wedding: No, not the movie; my best friend got married to her high school sweetheart during a beautiful wedding on his dad’s farm earlier in August.
 Ashar is friends with lots of the teens in her family, so she got to hang out with some cool people, including one situation that involved three people sharing a set of suspenders.
 As you do.

 Daddy-daughter days: As a newspaper sports editor, Chris has a really terrible work schedule starting in August.
 He gets, like, Wednesdays and Thursdays off (sometimes, if he’s lucky), and he works 14+ hour days most other days to cover all the high school stuff plus college and pro sports.
 So when he does have a free day, he often dedicates it to “Daddy-Daughter Day.”
 Like one day in August, the day he and Ashar double-featured movies at the theater, he also took her to the York Emporium, our favorite used book store, to the Timeline Arcade in downtown York, out to lunch at the White Rose (a super-cool downtown restaurant) and to the comic store.